CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README-AWS-EKS.md

  	kubectl -n kubernetes-dashboard create token admin-user
  	```

-## Setup an AWS EFS - Elastic File Storage (OPTIONAL)
+## Setup Elastic File Storage for the analysis-node(s) (OPTIONAL)

 All pods will use EBS (block storage) by default.
-For the console-analysis-node StatefulSet, it is however possible to configure an EFS (file storage) in order to enable file sharing and thus, scale-up (ability to run more than one console-analysis-node pod, when needed).
+For the console-analysis-node StatefulSet, it is however possible to configure an EFS (Elastic File Storage based on efs.csi.aws.com driver) to enable file sharing between analysis nodes, when multiple analysis node are needed.

 Prior to running the initial helm-install, follow these steps:
 - Create an EFS: